Changelog¶

 from retrocast import collect_benchmark_predictions

-collected = collect_benchmark_predictions(routes, benchmark)
+collected = collect_benchmark_predictions(predictions, benchmark)

 routes_by_target = collected.routes_by_target